enderger/dotfiles/users/enderger.md

 - `gitsigns-nvim` adds in Git decorations for Neovim
 - `glow-nvim` adds in a nice Markdown preview to Neovim.
 - `neogit` adds in a Magit-like interface for Git in Neovim.
-- `nvim-toggleterm-lua` adds in better terminal integration to Neovim.
+- `toggleterm-lua` adds in better terminal integration to Neovim.
 - `vim-test` integrates various test runners with Neovim.

 ```nix "users/enderger/neovim/plugins" +=